DanyDiaz/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── Book.js # React component that renders a book (title, thumbnail, authors) ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── BookShelf.js # React component that renders a bookshelf and all the books in it.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
+    │   ├── arrow-drop-down.svg
-    │   └── arrow-drop-down.svg
+    │   └── no-image.jpg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── SearchBooks.js # React component that searches for books and renders the results
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server